 All types of companies sponsor musicians and creators.
 The trick is, not many of the companies will showcase that fact and will either reach out to you directly, or you will have to reach out to them directly.
-The best types of companies to sponsor your music are the companies that you genuinely enjoy and feel a connection to, and that are large enough to have a big budget for risks like sponsorships.
+The best types of companies to sponsor your music are the companies that you genuinely enjoy and feel a connection to, and companies that are large enough to have a big budget for risks like sponsorships.
 Think banks, big clothing brands, beer companies, and major instrument retailers.

 Some companies actually do showcase and pride themselves in sponsoring artists and I will share a few below for you to check out!
 Before you get overly excited and contact the company, be sure you have the right tools as a musician or music brand before you act too fast and get turned down.

 Taco Bell has an established sponsorship program for artists and bands called "Feed The Beat".
 Sometimes they hold off on applications, but on a good day, you can submit your music brand information to them in hopes of getting exposure as a featured artist and free food!

 Yamaha has a really good sponsorship program for musicians, but the key here they say is that you must be exceptionally talented.
 Now I'm not sure how much love they give to singers, but if you're an instrumentalist with some skills, apply and see if you can get deep discounts, press opportunities, and performance opportunities!

 Here's a smaller company that's looking for Americana styles like country, folk, and blues in particular to sponsor.
 Here's a chance to get exposure and enjoy live performance networking opportunities as well, especially if you're near Virginia.